14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/blue-spruce-original-candle?variant=42443941544017)
     Availability: Available
     Price: $64.95 USD
-- [Cotton Candy Original Candle](https://affinatiliving.com/products/cotton-candy-original-candle): Cotton Candy Original Candle – 10 oz Add a playful twist to your space with the sweet scent of our Cotton Candy Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is made with a premium soy wax blend for a clean, even burn.
-The fragrance swirls together notes of spun sugar, pink berry, and soft vanilla to create a lighthearted, nostalgic aroma that delights the senses.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for bringing a fun, whimsical vibe to any room—anytime you need a little sweetness.
-Burn Time – 60–70 Hours
+- [Cotton Candy Original Candle](https://affinatiliving.com/products/cotton-candy-original-candle): Cotton Candy Original Candle – 10 oz Cotton Candy is playful, sweet, and lighthearted.
+Sugary notes blend with soft vanilla for a fun scent that feels nostalgic and cheerful.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Spun SugarMiddle Notes: Sweet BerryBase Notes: Vanilla Cream Perfect for adding a playful touch to your space, this candle feels bright, fun, and irresistibly sweet.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:19Z
+  Updated: 2025-12-16T12:51:18Z
   Vendor: Affinati
   Product Type:
   Availability: Available